CLEMENTINE & CRANBERRY ENGLISH MUFFINS

 7. Place on a board, cover with a kitchen towel and leave to prove for another 30 minutes.

-8. Preheat a heavy based frying pan to a very low heat ( think setting the heat at 2 out of 12).
+8. Preheat a heavy-based frying pan to a very low heat.
 Once hot, place the muffins in the pan, and leave to bake for 6 to 10 minutes on one side, or until a golden colour.
 Flip the muffin over and bake for another 6 to 10 minutes on the other side.
-The key is here is to be patient and to cook the muffins on the lowest heat possible, to prevent them from cooking and colouring too quickly.
+The key here is to be patient and to cook the muffins on the lowest heat possible, to prevent them from cooking and colouring too quickly.

 9. Enjoy warm, with butter or cheese.